 The present study benefited from a sequential mixed-methods design, which allowed for the quantitative exploration of the impact of using dictogloss and jigsaw tasks on the language learners' development of conditional sentences, as well as the qualitative investigation of their perceptions of the treatment sessions.
-More precisely, the study followed a sequential explanatory design, a mixed-methods research approach where quantitative data are collected and analyzed first, followed by qualitative data collection and analysis.
+More precisely, the study employed a sequential explanatory design, a mixed-methods research approach in which quantitative data are collected and analyzed first, followed by the collection and analysis of qualitative data.
 The qualitative phase aims to provide a deeper understanding or explanation of the quantitative findings (Creswell & Creswell, 2018).
-As to the quantitative part, the participants' pre-and post-tests of grammar were investigated as they underwent the treatment sessions to investigate the effectiveness of treatments comparatively.
-Regarding the qualitative phase of the study, semi-structured interviews with the learners were conducted after the treatment sessions to probe their perceptions about using dictogloss and jigsaw tasks via Telegram in their grammar learning.
+Regarding the quantitative aspect, the participants' pre- and post-tests of grammar were examined as they underwent the treatment sessions to compare the effectiveness of the treatments.
+Regarding the qualitative phase of the study, semi-structured interviews were conducted with the learners after the treatment sessions to probe their perceptions about using dictogloss and jigsaw tasks via Telegram in their grammar learning.